 Tendinosis is chronic (long-term) tendonitis.
 Some tendons are covered by a tendon sheath (synovium) which contains fluid (synovial fluid) to allow them to glide easily.
 Tenosynovitis is when there's damage to this sheath.
+Tendinopathy is a general term that means injury to the tendon without specifying what the damage specifically is.

 The most common types of tendonitis are: